 Trade shows will often have early-bird discounts so make sure you plan well in advance, ideally 9 – 12 months before the show.
 In addition, booking early will enable you to secure the best booth location at the show.
 Don’t forget to barter, especially if you plan to attend more than one show organised by the same company, they may offer a bulk discount.
-Look out for offers like free catalogue listings, and advertise your attendance on social media using the exhibition hashtag.
+Look out for offers like free catalogue listings, and promote your attendance on social media using the exhibition hashtag.

-Order your stand in plenty of time so that you’re not faced with expensive express delivery charges.
+For a cheaper trade show exhibit make sure you order your stand in plenty of time so that you’re not faced with expensive express delivery charges.
 Hotels and train fares may also be cheaper when booked in advance.
 But keep an eye on the prices to see if they go down too.

-Buy a stand that can be re-used
+Buy a cheaper stand that can be re-used

 What is more, as well as being significantly cost-effective, reusing your exhibition stand is of course environmentally friendly, as it avoids the wastefulness of “throwaway” custom builds which are likely to end up in a skip at the end of the show.
 We will even help you reconfigure it for other shows for nothing.